maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 There seems to be a larger consumption and Tuesday, Wednesday and Thrusday.
 The consumption is much lower on weekends.

-There is no point is anlyzing trends of production weekly since there is no correlation between the day of the week and the sun/wind.
+There is no point is analyzing trends of production weekly since there is no correlation between the day of the week and the sun/wind.
 We do not have access to hourly consumption data, so we can't dive deeper into this analysis.

 ## 5. Box plots